Bratko Kreft

 Bratko Kreft (Maribor, 11 February 1905 – 17 July 1996, Ljubljana) was a Slovenian playwright, writer, literary and theater historian, and director.

 Biography

-He grew up in Prlekija.
-He studied Slavic Studies in Vienna and Ljubljana.
+Kreft grew up in Prlekija.
+He studied Slavic studies in Vienna and Ljubljana.
 In Ljubljana he also studied comparative literature and literary theory.
-Among other things, he was the editor and secretary of Kosovel's "Mladina", the artistic director and director of "Delavski oder" in Ljubljana, and the director of the National Theater in Ljubljana.
-He was a professor of contemporary Russian literature at the Faculty of Arts and a corresponding member of Yugoslav Academy of Sciences and Arts (JAZU).
+Among other things, he was the editor and secretary of Kosovel's Mladina, the artistic director and director of the Workers' Theater (Delavski oder) in Ljubljana, and the director of the National Theater in Ljubljana.
+He was a professor of contemporary Russian literature at the University of Ljubljana's Faculty of Arts and a corresponding member of Yugoslav Academy of Sciences and Arts (JAZU).
 He received the Prešeren Award three times.

 Politics

 Kreft was a member of the Communist Party of Yugoslavia (KPJ) until his expulsion in 1940.

 Works

 As a playwright, Kreft preferred topics from Slovenian history.
 Rather than individual fates, he was interested in the relationships between social classes.